 Speaking of horror films, there seems to be a divide on how to make zombie films, and what makes a good zombie film as oppose to a generic zombie film.
 Should they be humorous zombie killing action pieces?
 Or dramatic, thought provoking, Socio-Political commentary and or deep character studies?

-As mentioned in the 28 Days Later example above, what does or does not constitute a proper cinema Zombie is up for big debate.
+As mentioned in the 28 Days Later example, what does or does not constitute a proper cinema Zombie is up for big debate.
 Can Zombies be fast or does that fly in the face of what a Zombie should be?
-Are they totally mindless walking corpses with no goal other than to eat the living, or should they have a deeper level that allows them to form basic plans and organize?
+Are they mindless walking corpses with no goal other than to eat the living, or should they have a deeper level that allows them to form basic plans and organize?
 Are they caused by magic? toxic waste? a virus?
-Numerous fans will insist that changing a single element totally destroys the Zombie title.
+Numerous fans will insist that changing a single element destroys the Zombie title.

 Punisher: War Zone: is it a return to the series' roots after the jokey The Punisher from 2004, or is it an over-the-top violent spectacle that strays too far from reality.
 Also, is it either completely horrible or the best Punisher film ever?
 Discussed in this Patton Oswaltpodcast